frederic-perez/AmE-dictionary/data/dictionary.md

 __quixotic__ _adj_ :two: Extravagantly chivalrous or romantic; visionary, impractical, or impracticable. _Her actions may seem quixotic, but they also speak to her courage and passion._
 __quiz__ _n_ :three: (_n pl_ quizzes) A quiz is a short series of questions with a quick result.
 A magazine quiz might tell a reader if “he’s into you,” or a pop quiz in English class will let your teacher know how far you got (or didn’t get) in last night’s reading. _Take the quiz!_
 __quondam__ _adj_ :two: Of an earlier time; former: _her quondam lover._
+__quorum__ _n_ /KWOR-um/ Quorum refers to the smallest number of people who must be present at a meeting in order for official decisions to be made.
+Broadly speaking, quorum may refer to any select group.
 __quotation marks__ _n_ _Chroniclers’ figures which seem obviously distorted appear in my text in quotation marks._
 __quote__ _v_ _In XML, the attribute values must always be quoted._
 __quotidian__ _adj_